E-and-R/Website-cloner/README.md

 2. Educational purpose : Download copyright free websites that inspire you and learn how they were built.

-##To run the program on terminal:
+## To run the program on terminal:
-NB: We Recommend running the program on a python virtual environment.
+NB: We highly Recommend running the program on a python virtual environment.

 1. Clone repository : gh repo clone E-and-R/Website-cloner
 2. Enter directory : cd Website-cloner